software-students-fall2022/python-package-exercise-project-3-team-10/README.md

 A little exercise to create a Python package, build it, test it, distribute it, and use it.
 See [instructions](./instructions.md) for details.

 Testing new security feature of github.
+Retesting.